A Republican mayor talks about the border – and why he supports Harris

 If we just separate the political gamesmanship from it, immigration is very solvable.

 But when we have things like, at the Republican convention, chanting for “mass deportation now,” that’s not helpful.
 Arizona is a great example of that.
-More than 20 years ago, when we had SB 1070 – where the state got involved in enforcing federal immigration laws – it was devastating to our economy.
+When we had SB 1070 – where the state got involved in enforcing federal immigration laws – it was devastating to our economy.

 The tradespeople, the skilled workers, were predominantly immigrants.
 And when the state pulled people over for “driving while brown,” that had a chilling effect on the Hispanic community, and they left.